 The policyholder is obliged to pay the premium due for each and every insured person.
 The obligation to pay premiums commences on the start date of the policy and ends on the date on which the insurance ends.
+In the case of the insured person's death, premium is owed up to and including the date of death.
 The policyholder is obliged to pay in advance the premium and any amounts arising from domestic or foreign statutory provisions or regulations for all insured persons.